Hagop Sandaldjian: Career

 Sandaldjian was born in Alexandria, Egypt, and went to the Soviet Union to study music in Yerevan, Armenia and in Moscow.
 After graduating from the Ippolitov-Ivanov Music College in 1955, he became a violinist, and taught music at a conservatory in Yerevan.
 Sandaldjian emigrated to the United States in 1980, but was required to leave behind his first collection of 18 miniature works.
 Over the next decade, he produced another 33 miniatures.

 Sandaldjian's pieces were discovered by David Hildebrand Wilson, a MacArthur Fellow, who continues to oversee the standing exhibition.
 Sandaldjian's creations included a carving of Mount Ararat on a grain of rice, a crucifix in which a minute golden figure of Jesus hangs upon a cross made from a bisected strand of Sandaldjian's own hair, and recreations of Disney figures (Snow White and the Seven Dwarfs or Mickey Mouse, for example) or historical figures (such as Napoleon or Pope John Paul II) presented in the eye or on the tip of a needle.

 "Working through the microscope requires not only control of the hand and of one's breathing, but of the entire nervous system," Sandaldjian commented.
 "The slightest misdirected movement can destroy the very form being shaped in a fraction of a second."

 Working extremely slowly under a microscope, Sandaldjian employed self-made tools such as sharpened needles tipped with ruby or diamond dust, compiling his sculptures out of minuscule materials such as dust, lint, and hair.
 Even among the few practitioners of microminiature art, Sandaldjian was unusual in that he painted his work, using a single sharpened strand of hair as a brush.
 Sandaldjian would time his motions to come between his heartbeats, thus maximizing his control of his fingers.
 Those who saw Sandaldjian at work said that they could not tell when his hands moved.

 As recounted in Lawrence Weschler's book Mr. Wilson's Cabinet of Wonder, Museum of Jurassic Technology founder David Hildebrand Wilson learned about Sandaldjian from a museum visitor, and began visiting him at his home in Montebello, California.
 Wilson, who described the artist as "a very calm man", eventually decided to give Sandaldjian a show at the museum, but when he called Sandaldjian to tell him, Wilson learned that the artist had died only 10 days earlier.
 Weschler also relates that his initial doubts about the veracity of the museum's Sandaldjian exhibit were allayed when he located Sandaldjian's son in Montebello, who confirmed details about how his father worked, and also told Wechsler about the tradition of microminiature art in Armenia.
 In 1982 he received a prize from the National Small Works Competition for his work "Wild Animals".

 Sandaldjian's work has been covered in outlets such as the Wall Street Journal, "‘In Miniature’ Review: Let’s Get Small", among others, and the New York Times.

-In 1987 his work was recognized in a national competition, juried by curators from New York City's Solomon R. Guggenheim Museum.